ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 3. Windows: You can skip this step if you are using powershell.

-How to install Playwright:
+How to install Playwright browsers:

 1. Go to the root directory of the project

+2. Run `dotnet build`

-2. Run the following command: `./tests/Web.UITest/bin/Debug/net8.0/playwright.ps1 install`
+3. Run the following command: `./tests/Web.UITest/bin/Debug/net8.0/playwright.ps1 install`

 How to run test suite locally:

-1. Navigate to the Chirp directory.
+1. Go to the root directory of the project

-2. Run `scripts/setup_UI_tests.sh`

-3. Ensure it has execute permissions  (on Linux/MacOS)
+2. Ensure the setup script has execute permissions  (on Linux/MacOS)

     1. Run the command: `chmod +x scripts/setup_UI_tests.sh`

-    2. Run the command: `./scripts/setup_UI_tests.sh`
+3. Run `scripts/setup_UI_tests.sh`
+   - This script builds the UITest project(so we are sure that a relevant `/bin` folder exists), then builds and publishes `Chirp.Web` into that folder such that the UI-tests can launch a local instance of the app to run the UI tests against.
+   - Note that if you installed playwright browsers in the previous step building the UITest project is redundant, but it allows us to just run this script and then `dotnet test` as long as the playwright browsers ect. stay in the `/bin` folder.

 4. Run the tests by using the command: `dotnet test`

-The different test suites:

-Our webapplication Chirp includes three test suites.

-1. Repository.Tests

-2. Service.Test

-3. Web.UITest

-The Repository.Test folder contains unit and integration tests for the functionality of the repository classes within the Chirp application.

-The Service.Test folder contains unit tests for validating the functionality of the Cheepservice class within the Chirp application.

-The Web.UITest folder contains UI tests that were made using Playwright.
-The UI tests tests the user interface, and the user interactions of our webapplication, Chirp!.

 # Ethics